Communications and Control for Wireless Drone-Based Antenna Array: Simulation Results and Analysis

-In Fig.\,\ref{ServiceTime_numberofUsers}, we show the impact of the number of users on the service time.
+In Fig. \ref{ServiceTime_numberofUsers}, we show the impact of the number of users on the service time.
 Clearly, the service time increases as the number of users increases.
 For a higher number of users, the drones must deliver a higher data service which results in a higher transmission time.
-Moreover, in the drone antenna array case, the control time also increases while increasing the number of users.
-Fig.\,\ref{ServiceTime_numberofUsers} shows that our proposed drone antenna array system outperforms the multi-drones case for various number of users.
-For instance, using our approach, the average service time can be reduced by 20 min (or 30\%) while serving 400 users.
-Hence, compared to the multi-drones case, the drones need to fly for 20 min less in order to service the ground users.
+Moreover, in the proposed drone antenna array case, the control time also increases while increasing the number of users.
+Fig. \ref{ServiceTime_numberofUsers} shows that our proposed drone antenna array system outperforms the fixed-array case for various number of users.
+For instance, using our approach, the average service time can be reduced by 8 minutes (or 27\%) while serving 200 users.
 Meanwhile, the users can receive faster wireless services while exploiting the proposed drone antenna array system.